kinderst/nhl-timeseries-transformer/README.md

 desired variables for next time steps.

 Please see the train scripts for further details on implementation, benchmarks, and graphed results.

+To see the visualizations for all the players/results (including players without predictions, and those in the train, val, and test sets), please see the React front end here: https://kinderst.github.io/nhl-stat-prediction-site/